The following FAQs are relevant for international students who are interested in spending a semester at UL as part of the Study Abroad Programme.

-Students from the EU do not need a visa to study in Ireland.
-Non EU students should apply for a study visa well in advance of departure.
+Students from the EU and US citizens do not need a visa to study in Ireland.
+You can check if you need to apply for a study visa, by checking the Irish Department of Justice website here.
+Non-EU students who require a visa should apply for a study visa well in advance of departure.
 Guidelines on applying for an Irish study visa are available here.

-The International Education Division will organise an appointment with the Immigration Officer, details of which will be given to you during Orientation Week.
+UL Global will organise an appointment with the Immigration Officer, details of which will be given to you during Orientation.

 The Immigration Bureau in Limerick is located at the Garda Station in Henry Street.
 There is a charge of €300 each time you register.
 You can only pay the registration charge of €300 by bank giro or debit/credit card.